denver-code/warfacestats_bot/README.md

 > [!NOTE]
 > Realtime work version located: https://t.me/warfacestats_bot

+You can view video on my website - https://savenko.vercel.app/works/wfstats

 Among the tools you could find there is stuff like checking current amount of online player per channel, game news,